bitrise-io/devcenter/_articles/en/getting-started/migrating-to-bitrise/migrating-from-jenkins-to-bitrise.md

 The purpose of Organizations is to make it easier to manage several people working on different apps on Bitrise.
 [Organizations can own an unlimited number of apps](/team-management/organizations/managing-apps/), and Organization owners can assign Organization members to work on different apps as they see fit.

-A **Team** on Bitrise means all the users who work on the same app: they make up the app’s team, and you can manage them on the app’s Teams tab
+A **Team** on Bitrise means all the users who work on the same app: they make up the app’s team, and you can manage them on the app’s **Teams** tab.

 On the **Groups** tab you can manage Org members such as delete, add a new member to the group, assign a group to apps and rename a group.
 On the **People** tab you can see who is already added to the Org and, if needed, you can remove a member from all groups of the Organization.